Minimax Active Learning: Experiments

 \subsection{\textbf{\ours} on image classification benchmarks}

 \textbf{Implementation details.} Images in \imagenet and \inat are resized to $256$ and then random-cropped to $224$.
 We used random horizontal flips for data augmentation for all the datasets.
 For \imagenet, we used $5\%$ of the entire dataset for the initial labeled pool and considered a budget size of $5\%$ for each split.
 These numbers are both $10\%$ for \inat and $2\%$ for \cifar dataset.
 The pool of unlabeled data contains the rest of the training set from which samples are selected to be annotated by the oracle.
 Once labeled, they will be added to the initial training set and training is repeated on the new training set.
 We assume the oracle is \textit{ideal} and provides accurate labels.
-The architecture used in the task module for image classification is ResNet18~\cite{resnet} with Xavier initialization~\cite{xavier_init}.
+The architecture used in the task module for image classification is ResNet18~\cite{resnet} pretrained with ImageNet except for the ImageNet experiment itself.
+When comparing to BALD we additionally introduce a $p=0.2$ dropout layer before the final average pooling during training.
 The discriminator is a $3$-layer multilayer perceptron (MLP) with ReLU non-linearities~\cite{relu} and Adam~\cite{kingma2014adam} is used as the optimizer for $F$, $C$, and $D$.
-Training \ours continues for $60$ epochs in \imagenet and \inat and for $100$ epochs in \cifar.